Chaitanya674/Turtle-Project/README.md

 ## Project Overview

-The Clean and Green Event Finder is a web-based platform dedicated to promoting environmental awareness and participation in local clean and green initiatives.
+The Clean and Green Event Finder visit https://turtlein.netlify.app is a web-based platform dedicated to promoting environmental awareness and participation in local clean and green initiatives.
 It provides a central hub for users to discover and participate in eco-friendly events happening in their cities.
 By bringing together environmentally conscious individuals and organizations, this platform encourages community engagement and makes it easier for everyone to contribute to a greener future.

 ## Features